corefan/xenko-docs/en/manual/graphics/lights-and-shadows/skybox-lights.md

 <span class="label label-doc-audience">Designer</span>
 <span class="label label-doc-audience">Programmer</span>

-A skybox light is an [ambient light](ambient-lights.md) emitted by a [skybox](../skyboxes-and-backgrounds.md).
-Xenko analyzes the skybox cubemap and generates lighting using [image-based lighting (Wikipedia)](https://en.wikipedia.org/wiki/Image-based_lighting).
+A **skybox light** is an [ambient light](ambient-lights.md) emitted by a [skybox](../skyboxes.md).
+Xenko analyzes the skybox texture and generates lighting using [image-based lighting (Wikipedia)](https://en.wikipedia.org/wiki/Image-based_lighting).

 ![media/SkyboxLightOverview.png](media/SkyboxLightOverview.png)

-You don't need to actually display the skybox in the scene to use it as a light source.
-For example, you might not want to use the skybox to light the scene if the sky is only partly visible from an interior location (eg through windows of a room).
-As ambient lights aren't affected by shadows, they light every part of the scene, including interior spaces.
+Skybox lights are good for exterior scenes, where the skybox is visible.
+They're less useful for interior scenes, such as in rooms where the skybox is only visible through windows; as the skybox light nonetheless lights the entire room, this creates an unnatural effect.

 ## How skyboxes light the scene